dkager/tolk/docs/README.md

 The key components of Tolk are the screen reader drivers.
 They wrap a specific screen reader API into an abstract interface which is then used by Tolk's auto-detection mechanism.
 SAPI, albeit not a screen reader, also has its own driver.
 To keep things simple and secure, these screen reader drivers are not exposed to client code.

 Functions that output text or that silence speech are asynchronous.
 That is, they return immediately once the appropriate commands have been queued for processing by the active screen reader.
-All other functions are synchronous. that is, they return only when their work is done.
+All other functions are synchronous.
+That is, they return only when their work is done.

 Finally, a few words on multi-threaded applications.
 Tolk is not thread-safe.
 Also, some of the screen reader drivers use COM.
 You have two options for initializing COM: